Make an Impact

 Worcester County Food Bank

 Worcester County Food Bank (WCFB) provides food for people in need across Worcester County’s 60 cities and towns.
 Last year, WCFB and its network of 115 Partner Agencies distributed 7.2 million pounds of food to 89,185* people- enough food for approximately 115,385 meals per week.
-Contributions to WCFB encourage us in our efforts to support people struggling with hunger today while working towards creating hunger-free and healthy communities of tomorrow through sustainable and systemic solutions.Donate and learn more.
+WCFB continues efforts to support people struggling with hunger today while working towards creating hunger-free and healthy communities of tomorrow through sustainable and systemic solutions.Donate and learn more.

 Questions?
 Reach out to to Lisa Welcome, Chief Operating Officerlwelcome@foodbank.org